Comparing Your Award Letters – Summer Hub

 Comparing Your Award Letters

-Learn how to view and compare your financial aid award letters.
+Learn how to view and compare your financial aid award letters

-You’ve researched Financial Aid, finished your application (FAFSA, or State-based Financial Aid Application), and have been accepted to a college you are considering.
-CONGRATS!!
 Now suddenly, letters and emails begin to arrive from the schools that accepted you containing “financial aid award offers.”
-It’s a lot of numbers, dollar signs, and words you may not be familiar with.
-The schools are asking you to make a decision.
-So, how will you decide?
-You can get started by comparing your offers.
+It’s a lot of numbers, dollar signs, and words you may not be familiar with, and each college’s letter is slightly different.
+How do you make sense of it all, and more importantly, how do you decide which award offer is the best one?
+You can get started by comparing your offers…

 When you completed your financial aid application, you were given the option to list schools to send your application to.
 When you get accepted to these schools they will each send you a financial aid award letter.
-Read your offer letter(s) carefully.
-Your financial aid award letter notifies you of the amounts and types of aid the government and the college(s) are offering you.
-They will also likely inform you of tuition costs.

 Find Your Financial Aid Award Letters